 music to your brain but can translate 40 languages in real time ! $139

-Snapchat Spectacles After Google appeared to have given up on Google Glass (but have now started limited sales or a new model), the latest attempt to create something similar is by the Snapchat company.
-They can take ten second video clips by tapping the side of the glasses.
-Bluetooth enables the clips to be downloaded to your smartphone or they can be uploaded to the Snapchat site, where they can be edited.
-The glasses are recharged by a container which arrives with them.
-The spectacles can take a few clips before they need to be recharged.
-Conscious of Google Glasses bad press on the question of privacy and voyeurism, the new glasses display a light when a video is being recorded.
-From £125, on line or from self service booths which are appearing here and there in major cities.
+Snapchat Spectacles After Google appeared to have given up on Google Glass (but have now started limited sales or a new model), the first attempt to create something similar was by the Snapchat company.
+They could take ten second video clips by tapping the side of the glasses.
+Bluetooth enabled the clips to be downloaded to your smartphone or they could be uploaded to the Snapchat site, where they could be edited.
+Conscious of Google Glasses bad press on the question of privacy and voyeurism, the new glasses displayed a light when a video was being recorded.
+They were much cheaper than Google Glass.

 Google ploughs on with their offerings.
 It

 possible to find stereoscopic photos via Street View and Youtube.

 On Youtube they are marked with symbol of a viewer.